Xainly/Discord-Easy-RPC/README.md

 As you may understand from the first image, I'm not a native English speaker.
-If my English were at the point that It was not bearable, I'm sorry.
+If my English were at the point that It was unbearable, I'm sorry.